 f., g. and h.
 Three videos on Tequila UK's Youtube channel, entitled Tequila Takes on 2013 , Tequila Exam Slam and Tequila Slammers Reunion respectively, contained footage of young people attending Tequila UK club nights.

-partial nudity, predominantly of women, and in some cases featured a soundtrack containing profanities.
-In one video a man talked about how much he enjoyed seeing a woman on the bar with whipped cream on her body, and with other women licking it
+included partial nudity, predominantly of women, and in some cases featured a soundtrack containing profanities.
+In one video a man talked about how much he enjoyed seeing a woman on the bar with whipped cream on her body, and with other women

 Leeds City Council challenged whether: